Accessibility in the Pyle Center

 A gender-neutral bathroom is a bathroom that anyone of any gender can use.
 The Pyle Center has multi-occupant gender-neutral bathrooms, which are also ADA compliant, on the second and third floors with clear signage.

-Gendered bathrooms that are also ADA compliant are also located on all three floors, also with clear signage.
+Gendered bathrooms that are also ADA compliant are also located on all floors, also with clear signage.

-FRAGRANCE FREE SPACES
+FRAGRANCE FREE SPACE

 This is a fragrance-free event.
 For the health and safety of facilitators and participants, please come fragrance-free to this event.
 That means not having any scented products on your body, hair, or clothes.